 Using SpecialCells in Excel & VBA

-SpecialCells in Excel speak is a way for you to isolate like data very quickly.
-Using Specialcells in Excel can be more efficient from a coding perspective than using filters.
+Using the SpecialCells dialog in Excel is a way for to isolate like data very quickly.
+Using Specialcells in Excel can be more efficient from a VBA coding perspective than using filters.
 The most common items I use in the SpecialCells arsenal are Blanks, Constants and Visiblecells.
 In Excel if you press F5 the following is what you will see

 Click on Special